opnsense/docs/source/manual/how-tos/multiwan.rst

 Example configuration
 ---------------------
 Our example utilized two previous configured WAN gateways that both are confirmed to function separately.
-As DNS's and monitor ip's we will utilize google's DNS services 8.8.8.8 and 8.8.4.4, of course you can use your own 'known good' setting.
+As DNS's and monitor IPs we will utilize google's DNS services 8.8.8.8 and 8.8.4.4, of course you can use your own 'known good' setting.

 We defined WAN and WAN2, where WAN will be our primary (default) gateway.

-Step 1 - Add monitor IP's
+Step 1 - Add monitor IPs
 -------------------------
 You may skip this step if you already have setup the monitoring ip and both gateways are shown as online.